bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 * Custom commands and autoreplies, allowing the bot to react to messages that aren’t In the form of “!command”
 * Raffle, Polls
 * Several utility commands, allowing you to display information on LoL runes, masteries, the weather and much more.

-* You can get Xanbot by going to [http://twitch.tv/xangold](http://twitch.tv/xangold) and typing !join in chat.
+You can get Xanbot by going to [http://twitch.tv/xangold](http://twitch.tv/xangold) and typing !join in chat.
 Afterwards, add Xanbot as a moderator in your channel with
 {% highlight html %}
 /mod Xanbot
 {% endhighlight %}
-A complete command list for Xanbot can be found at [http://twitchtvchat.com/xanbotinfo.html](http://twitchtvchat.com/xanbotinfo.html)
+<br>A complete command list for Xanbot can be found at [http://twitchtvchat.com/xanbotinfo.html](http://twitchtvchat.com/xanbotinfo.html)

 ## 4. Which Bot to Choose?
 Now that we have covered the most common bots on Twitch, what bot should you use?
 Does it need to be one of these 3?